How to Secure Tarp to Roof Without Nails

 2. Attach straps to anchor points: Secure one end of each strap to sturdy anchor points around your roof, such as vents, chimney braces, or other existing structures.
 If there aren’t enough anchor points, consider using sandbags or heavy objects as makeshift anchors, but exercise caution when placing them on the roof.

-3. Position the tarp: Lay the tarp over the damaged roof area, ensuring all edges extend beyond the damaged area by at least an additional 2 to 3 feet.
+3. Position the tarp: Lay the tarp over the damaged roof area, making sure to extend the tarp over the roof peak for maximum protection and water resistance.
+Ensure all edges extend beyond the damaged area by at least an additional 2 to 3 feet.

 4. Thread the straps over the tarp: Pass the straps over the top of the tarp, making sure they are evenly spaced and aligned.
 Attach the strap’s free end to the ratchet mechanism and start tightening.